hadley/recipes/recipes/entrees/chicken-zucchini-soup.md

 Melt butter in a large pot.
 Add uncooked chicken and cook until done but not browned.
 Add zucchini, carrot, garlic and cook for 5 minutes stirring occasionally.

 Stir in flour and cook for a couple of  minutes.
 Add stock and cooked chicken and bring to boil, stirring until soup thickens slightly.
 Simmer for a minute or two.
 Stir in milk and season with salt and pepper.
 Serves 4

+Comments: This recipe can be halved to serve 2.
+A quick, colourful and tasty way of using up courgettes/zucchini.